TimaHardz/raceiq-releases/README.md

 ## Getting started

 1. Open the **RANKS** tab and create an account (email + password).
-2. Hop into **Assetto Corsa Competizione** (Le Mans Ultimate also supported) and drive a clean lap — it uploads automatically and appears on the board.
+2. Hop into **Assetto Corsa Competizione** and drive a clean lap — it uploads automatically and appears on the board. *(Le Mans Ultimate support is in progress.)*
 3. Open the **FRIENDS** panel, share your code, and add a friend to compare laps and setups head-to-head.

 <div align="center">